How to Improve Productivity in Liquid Processing

 Pigging Used in a Wide Variety of Applications

 Pigging is in wide use in liquid processing, especially in hygienic or sanitary environments.
-It’s used by companies that manufacture foods, beverages and confectionery, as well as in the production of homecare products, personal care, cosmetics, pet foods, paints, coatings and solvents and many other goods.
+It’s used by companies that manufacture foods, beverages and confectionery, as well as in the production of homecare products, personal care, cosmetics, pet foods, lubricants, paints, coatings and solvents and many other goods.

 In the beverage industry alone, pigging is used with an extensive variety of products including soft drinks, waters, wines, whiskies, juices, syrups, pulps and many more.

 So, how exactly do pigging systems increase yields?